WenjieZ/From_2048_To_ABCD/README.md

 # How to download

 Windows user can download zip file "From 2048 To ABCD.zip" in this root directory.
-Mac OS, Linux and other users are invited to compile it yourself.
+Mac OS, Linux and other users are invited to compile it themselves.

-In order to compile it, you will need C++ compiler and SFML (can be download at http://sfml-dev.org/ You should also compile it with C++11 flag.
+In order to compile it, C++ compiler and SFML (can be download at http://sfml-dev.org/) are required.
+C++11 flag is required during the compilation.

 I rushed this game out within only 2 days.
 If you find the code is not optimal, please do not laugh at me.
-I really don't have much time for that.
+I really do not have much time for that.
 However, your advice and suggestion is still precious to me.

 # Licence